Xe/withinbot/6E/The_Source.homebrewery.md

 ### Basic Rules

 Your basic attacks do d8 damage, and do not require a weapon (no matter what racial information says).

+When you get a 12+ roll on attack with a remarkable weapon, you might impress, dismay or frighten your enemy.

+When you deliver the killing blow to a worthy opponent, you learn from its fighting style.
+Decide which remarkable technique you want to take away and right it on your sheet.
+When you use that move, add 1 to your roll.
+You may have as many techniques memorized as you have levels.

+### Advancements

+- **Robust** Gain +1 Constitution.
+- **Indomitable** - Gain +1 Strength.
+- **Genial** - Gain +1 Charisma.
+- **Worldly** - Take an advancement from another class.
+- **Dangerous** - You deal +1 damage.
+- **Sturdy** - When you roll your HP, keep one more die than you would otherwise.
+- **Comrade** - When you roll to help someone, add one to your result.
+- **Precise** - When you roll a 12+ to fight or shoot someone, you ignore their armor.
+- **Soldier** - Armor takes up one fewer inventory slot for you.
+- **Inspiring** - At any time, you may give HP to your allies.

 \page